Sonata-Princeton/SONATA-DEV/sonata/tutorial/introduction.md

 [Image](images/architecture.eps?raw=true)
-Sonata is a streaming telemetry system that makes use of programmable data plane and scalable streaming processor for scalability.
-The above figure shows Sonata's
-design: It allows operators to directly express queries in a high-level declarative language without worrying about how and where the query gets executed.
+Sonata is a streaming telemetry system that makes use of programmable data plane and scalable stream processor for scalability.
+The above figure shows Sonata's design: It allows operators to directly express queries in a high-level declarative language without worrying about how and where the query gets executed.
 Under the hood, it partitions each query into a portion that runs on the switch and another that runs on the streaming